 Automation of import-export processes by Myanmar Customs

 Myanmar Customs is currently developing an automated cargo clearance system (MACCS) designed to automate a number of areas of customs operations.
 These include user registration, clearance of goods, cargo management, payment, information technology, and the helpdesk.
 MACCS will connect with shipping and airlines, the Port Authority, warehouse operators, brokers and importer/exporters and also with other government agencies.
 It will initially be installed in Yangon and later in other customs offices throughout Myanmar.
 Eventually MACCS will provide the basis for a National Single Window (NSW) where submission for licenses to other government agencies and approvals or rejections may be made using MACCS.
-It is planned for MACCS to be operational by late 2016.
-MACCS should significantly reduce the time for customs processing of imports and exports and also improve the collection of revenue and enforcement of import restrictions.
-Top.
+MACCS significantly reduces the time for customs processing of imports and exports and also improve the collection of revenue and enforcement of import restrictions.

 In order to clear Customs imports must be accompanied by a customs declaration and required accompanying documents.
 For details about customs declarations, click here.